Employee questions about the 1095 IRS Forms:

 A remittance report is used to report weekly and monthly fringe benefits.
 Fringe benefits must be funded for all employees doing covered work in accordance with your Carpenters’ Collective Bargaining Agreement (CBA).
 All Agreements state that those benefits must be paid through the Fund’s online remittance system.
 These reports are completed on-line by an employer so they can accurately calculate, report, and pay for the Fringe Benefit Contributions.

-It is imperative that the Carpenters Health & Welfare Fund receives their fringe benefit contributions in a prompt and timely fashion.
+It is imperative that the Eastern Atlantic States Carpenters Health Fund receives their fringe benefit contributions in a prompt and timely fashion.
 Benefits are due within 10 (ten) days of the work week ending date for which you are paying.
 Please note that if your work week ends on a Friday, and your employees are paid on a Tuesday, then the benefits are due within 10 (ten) days of that Friday.
 Also, please note that upon authorization from the Board of Trustees, a company may pay their fringe benefit contributions on a monthly basis, due the fifteenth (l5th) of the following month for the prior month.

 Liquidated Damages will be assessed to that report.
 They are calculated at 10% of the total fringe benefit contribution.
 All employers are expected to pay their Liquidated Damages immediately after being notified.